tmiguelf/quickMSBuild/README.md

  1 .
 A [PropertyGroup]( https://docs.microsoft.com/en-us/visualstudio/msbuild/propertygroup-element-msbuild?view=vs-2019) element creating the following properties:
   * DebugDataPath - Indicating the location where the .pdb and .map of will be output (by default).
 If you are a professional software company with clients, you would want to save these.
   * RuntimePath - Where the binary outputs will go (by default).
 Where you would setup your test environment to run your binaries on.
-2. An [ImportGroup]( https://docs.microsoft.com/en-us/visualstudio/msbuild/importgroup-element?view=vs-2019) element, where it will have additional [Import]( https://docs.microsoft.com/en-us/visualstudio/msbuild/import-element-msbuild?view=vs-2019) to import “repoLocation.props” files from either the current repository or other repositories imported as a git submodule.
+2. An [ImportGroup]( https://docs.microsoft.com/en-us/visualstudio/msbuild/importgroup-element?view=vs-2019) element, where it will have additional [Import]( https://docs.microsoft.com/en-us/visualstudio/msbuild/import-element-msbuild?view=vs-2019) to import "repoLocation.props" files from either the current repository or other repositories imported as a git submodule.
 Example:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>